 And voila!
 The finished product, delicious right, and it most certainly was.
 While we waited for the custard to set and be brûlée, an assortment of chocolates and macaroons inside a pretty little suede box were brought to our table to keep our hands and mouths occupied.

 Overall the experience at JY’S was excellent, and I appreciated their attempt to bring something new and modern to traditional French cuisine.
 The amuse-bouche and desserts were truly fantastic.
 I hope you enjoyed the pictures.
-Drop me a comment below and tell me what your favorite part was?by
+Drop me a comment below and tell me what your favorite part was?

 My heart is always skipping the beat and my soul wanders between real and dream